Rock (ski course)

-Rock is the Olympic downhill ski course in China, located in Yanqing District, part of National Alpine Ski Centre resort, opened in 2022.
+Rock (岩石 (岩石, yán shí)) is the Olympic downhill ski course in China, located in Yanqing District, part of National Alpine Ski Centre resort, opened in 2022.

 It is approximately 90 km northwest of Beijing, which hosted the speed alpine skiing events of the 2022 Winter Olympics.
 The course was designed by Bernhard Russi, assisted by Didier Defago; both are Olympic downhill champions (1972, 2010) from Switzerland.
 According to Russi, "Rock" is most similar to the "Birds of Prey" course in the United States, located at Beaver Creek, Colorado.

 This course has a very unusual terrain configuration, which has no resemblance to any other top level course around the world, as it runs mostly along the top of the ridge and in the canyon in bottom part.

 History

-Bernhard Russi, a retired Swiss downhill racer and course architect who planned and constructed six Olympic downhill courses, designed this very steep and unusual course for seven years.
+Bernhard Russi, a retired Swiss downhill racer and course architect who planned and constructed six Olympic downhill courses, designed this steep and unusual course for seven years.

 Two years prior to the Olympics, men's World Cup events (downhill, super-G) were scheduled for this course in February 2020, but were cancelled due to the COVID-19 pandemic.

 On 7 February 2022, Beat Feuz took the gold medal at downhill, his last missing trophy, at premiere competition on this course.
 Adrian Smiseth Sejersted set the course top speed record at 139.7 km/h (86.8 mph).